noyamirai/real-time-web-2223/README.md

 ## :zap: Quickstart
-If you want to start working with us on WFUT, and you have cloned this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.
+If you want to start working with us on this project, or if you just want to take a look at the code, and you have cloned this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.

 Now that we are all on the same page, you can run the application with or without [nodemon](https://www.google.com/settings/security/lesssecureapps).